-This is a spice commonly found in traditional Spanish dishes.
+This is a spice commonly found in traditional dishes in Spanish cuisine.
 Compared with chipotle powder, smoked paprika does not have much difference in taste.
 However, the spiciness of smoked paprika is still a bit milder.

 2. Chili Powder

-Chili Powder is a suitable second choice to replace chipotle powder.
-But not only one main ingredient, but chili powder is also a mixture of various herbs and spices.
+Chili powder is a suitable second choice to replace chipotle powder.
+Consisting of not only one ingredient, chili powder is a mixture of various herbs and spices.
 This is why the most suitable replacements for chili powder are usually a combination of several ingredients.

 Specifically, the most common ingredients in chili powder are dried chiles, cumin, cayenne pepper, garlic powder, paprika, onion powder, and oregano.
 There will probably be a few other variations, but there won’t be much change in the above ingredients in reality.